LasithaR01/Calculator-Learn-JavaScript/README.md

 ---

-Replace placeholders like `your-username`, `your-live-link.com`, and `your-email@example.com` with your actual information!
-Let me know if you'd like help with any specific details.
+This README will now display the screenshots in the `Screenshots` folder.
+Make sure the `Screenshots` folder is included in your GitHub repository with the images `Snap01.png` and `Snap02.png`.
+Let me know if you need further assistance!